View Associated Notes

 · taking more than 12 doses of medication per day;

-· significant changes made to medication treatment regimen in the last three months;
+· have had significant changes made to medication treatment regimen in the last three months;

-· medication with a narrow therapeutic index or medications requiring therapeutic monitoring;
+· taking medication with a narrow therapeutic index or medications requiring therapeutic monitoring;

-· symptoms suggestive of an adverse drug reaction;
+· experiencing symptoms suggestive of an adverse drug reaction;

-· suspected non-compliance or inability to manage medication related therapeutic devices;
+· suspected of non-compliance or inability to manage medication related therapeutic devices;

-· patients attending a number of different doctors, both general practitioners and specialists; and
+· attending a number of different doctors, both general practitioners and specialists; and/or

-· recent discharge from a facility / hospital (in the last four weeks).
+· recently discharged from a facility / hospital (in the last four weeks).

-(d) discuss with the reviewing pharmacist the results of that review, including suggested medication
+(c) discuss with the reviewing pharmacist the result of that review including suggested medication management strategies; and

-(e) develop a written medication management plan following discussion with the patient.
+(d) develop a written medication management plan following discussion with the patient; and

 A DMMR includes all DMMR-related services provided by the medical practitioner from the time the patient is identified as potentially needing a medication management review to the preparation of a draft medication management plan, and discussion and agreement with the patient.